model-checking/cbmc-training/docs/src/cbmc/overview/loop-unwinding.md

 # Loop unwinding

-CBMC is a *bounded* model checker for C.  CBMC works by unwinding the loops in our code (ie by unrolling/inlining a finite number of iterations of the loop).
+CBMC is a *bounded* model checker for C.
+CBMC works by unwinding the loops in our code
+(by inlining a finite number of iterations of the loop).
 CBMC needs to know a bound on the number of times it is expected to unwind any particular loop in our code.
+In the same way, CBMC needs to know a bound on the number of times to invoke any recursive function in our code.

 Sometimes CBMC can figure this out on its own.
 Consider the program [loop1.c](examples/assertions/loop1.c)